 The market can be irrational and volatile.
 Long-term investment strategies rely on analysis and corporate valuation, but they often cannot take two fundamental factors into account: fear and greed.

 We are not afraid of the word sell.
 We often use cash as a way to hedge against market volatility or potential market losses.
-Our management style is active, flexible and hands-on.
-We seek to capitalize on the market’s irrationality.
+Our management style may at times be active, will always be flexible and most importantly, hands-on.

 Five Building Blocks of Investment